Elvis Andrus Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Rays pitching staff ranks sixth in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks 12th in the league.

-- The Rays have a 2.79 team ERA that is No. 1 among all MLB pitching staffs.
+- The Rays' 2.74 team ERA is No. 1 among all league pitching staffs.

-- The Rays give up the first-fewest home runs in baseball (12 total, 0.6 per game).
+- Rays pitchers combine to give up 14 home runs (0.6 per game), the fewest in baseball.

-- Eflin (2-0) starts for the Rays, his third of the season.
+- McClanahan makes the start for the Rays, his sixth of the season.
+He is 4-0 with a 1.86 ERA and 37 strikeouts in 29 2/3 innings pitched.

-- The right-hander last appeared in relief on Monday, when he threw 2/3 innings against the Cincinnati Reds while giving up hits.
+- The left-hander's last time out was on Saturday against the Chicago White Sox, when he went six innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.